Did social media actually counter election misinformation?

 In a Sept.
 3 post, Facebook CEO Mark Zuckerberg said that if a candidate or campaign tries to declare victory before the results are in, the social network would label their post to note that official results are not yet in and directing people to the official results.

-But Facebook apparently limited that policy to official candidates and campaigns.
-Posts by others that declared premature overall victory in specific states were not flagged.
+But Facebook limited that policy to official candidates and campaign declaring premature victory in the overall election.
+Posts that declared premature victory in specific states were flagged with a general notification about where to find election information but not warnings that the information was false or misleading.

+Facebook also issued a blanket statement on the top of Facebook and Instagram feeds on Wednesday noting that the votes for the U.S. presidential election are still being counted.

 Twitter was a bit more proactive.
 Based on its “ civic integrity policy,” implemented last month, Twitter said it would label and reduce the visibility of Tweets containing “false or misleading information about civic processes” in order to provide more context.
 It labeled Trump’s tweets declaring premature victory as well as claims from Trump and others about premature victory in specific states.